 Please Note!
 Using broadcast UDP traffic has performance implications, especially on WiFi.
-If your goal is simply to enable easy communication with all peers in your local ethernet broadcast domain, the Auto Interface performs better, and is even easier to use.
+If your goal is simply to enable easy communication with all peers in your local ethernet broadcast domain, the Auto Interface performs better, and is just as easy to use.